Configure GigaVUE Fabric Components using VMware ESXi

 Note: Ensure to unselect the Management Port DHCP checkbox if you want to use static IP address for the management port.
 If you select the Management Port DHCP checkbox, dynamic IP address will be configured for the management port even if you have selected Do Not Use DHCP option in the Configuration page.

-c.
+d.
 Enter the DNS server address in the Nameserver field to resolve the domain name of the tool destination URL.

-e.
-Enter the token created in GigaVUE FM UI in the JWT Token used for registration field.
+f.
+Enter the token created in GigaVUE-FM in the JWT Token used for registration field.
+Refer to Configure GigaVUE Fabric Components using VMware ESXi.

 12. Click Next and the Ready to complete page appears.

-13. Review all the entered information and then click Finish.
-When the operation completes, you have successfully deployed a GigaVUE V Series node.
+14. Click Finish.
+When the operation completes, you have successfully deployed a GigaVUE V Series Node.

 OVF Package Files